• Skip to primary navigation

 • 30 minutes prior to roasting, Preheat the oven to 500 degrees.

-• To determine the “active” roasting time (how long to roast the meat at 500 degrees Fahrenheit) multiply the weight (in pounds) of your roast by 5 minutes.
+• Calculate roasting time: to determine the "active" roasting time (the time you'll roast the meat at 500°F), simply multiply the weight of your roast (in pounds) by 5 minutes.

 • Tie the roast with twine, making sure it’s a uniform circumference.